icbi-lab/infercnvpy/docs/infercnv.rst

    multiple categories are available (i.e. multiple values are specified to `reference_cat`), the log fold change is "bounded":

-      * compute the mean gene expression for each category separately
+      * Compute the mean gene expression for each category separately.
       * Values that are within the minimum and the maximum of the mean of all references, receive a log fold change of 0, since they are not considered different from the background.
       * From values smaller than the minimum of the mean of all references, subtract that minimum.
       * From values larger than the maximum of the mean of all references, subtract that maximum.

-   This procedure avoids calling false positive CNV due to cell-type specific expression of clustered gene regions (e.g. Immunoglobulin or HLA genes in different immune cell types).
+   This procedure avoids calling false positive CNV regions due to cell-type specific expression of clustered gene regions (e.g. Immunoglobulin- or HLA genes in different immune cell types).
 2. Clip the fold changes at `-lfc_cap` and `+lfc_cap`.
 3. Smooth the gene expression by genomic position.
 Computes the average over a running window of length `window_size`.
 Compute only every nth window to save time & space, where n = `step`.
-4. Center the smoothed gene expression by cell, but subtracting the calculating and subtracting the median for each cell.
+4. Center the smoothed gene expression by cell, by subtracting the median of each cell from each cell.
 5. Perform noise filtering.
 Values `< dynamic_theshold * STDDEV` are set to 0,
-   where STDDEV is the standard deviation of the smoothed gene expression
+   where `STDDEV` is the standard deviation of the smoothed gene expression
 6. Smooth the final result using a median filter.

 .. _input-data: